Jackson Heights: Incidents

 In 2020, the neighborhoods of Corona, East Elmhurst, Elmhurst, and Jackson Heights were most affected by the COVID-19 pandemic in New York City.
 As of August 10, these communities, with a cumulative 303,494 residents, had recorded 12,954 COVID-19 cases and 1,178 deaths.
 COVID-19 cases in ZIP Code 11372 were among the highest of any ZIP Code in New York City.

 Post offices and ZIP Codes

 Jackson Heights is covered by multiple ZIP Codes.
-The area between Northern Boulevard and Roosevelt Avenue is covered by 11372, while the areas north of Northern Boulevard, which are considered primarily to be a part of the East Elmhurst neighborhood, are covered by 11370 west of 85th Street (an area stretching north to Astoria and Rikers Island) and 11369 east of 85th Street.
+The area between Northern Boulevard and Roosevelt Avenue is covered by 11372, while the areas north of Northern Boulevard, which are considered primarily part of East Elmhurst, are covered by 11370 west of 85th Street (an area stretching north to Astoria and Rikers Island) and 11369 east of 85th Street.
 ZIP Code 11371 is assigned to LaGuardia Airport.

 The United States Post Office operates three locations in Jackson Heights: